 Increase the safety of the transportation system for motorized and non-motorized users.
 Increase the security of the transportation system for motorized and non-motorized users.
-Increase the accessibility and mobility of people and for freight.

-Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns.
+Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth, housing, and economic development patterns.